gemrb/gemrb.github.io/GUIScript/Index.md

   - if a function does not return a value, do NOT end it with 'return'
   - keep naming convention for windows, callback etc.
   - comment your code

+Part of this is enforced when creating a pull request.